Aaronzinhoo/DeepFashion2_with_MobileNetv2/README.md

 # Attempt at using Mobile Net v2.0 on DeepFashion2 dataset to detect top, bottom, and full body clothing.

+Pytorch Implementation of MobileNetv2.0 is from [qfgaohao](https://github.com/qfgaohao/pytorch-ssd "Mb2 Repo") with slight adjustemnts to meet our needs.
+The dataset used can be found by going to [deepfashion2](https://github.com/switchablenorms/DeepFashion2 "deepfashion repo").

-# Heirarchy of folders should be the following:
+## Heirarchy of folders should be the following:
 	 Root: pytorch-ssd
 		->train:
 			->Annotations